spacetelescope/jwst/docs/jwst/extract_2d/main.rst

 The corner locations of the regions to be extracted are determined from the ``bounding_box`` contained in the exposure's WCS, which defines the range of valid inputs along each axis.
-The input coordinates are in the image frame, i.e. subarray shifts are accounted for.
+The input coordinates are in the image frame, i.e., subarray shifts are accounted for.

-The output `~stdatamodels.jwst.datamodels.MultiSlitModel` data model will have the meta data associated with each slit region populated with the name and region characteristic for the slits, corresponding to the FITS keywords "SLTNAME", "SLTSTRT1", "SLTSIZE1", "SLTSTRT2", and "SLTSIZE2."
+The output `~stdatamodels.jwst.datamodels.MultiSlitModel`
+will have the metadata associated with each slit region populated with the name and region characteristic for the slits, corresponding to the FITS keywords "SLTNAME", "SLTSTRT1", "SLTSIZE1", "SLTSTRT2", and "SLTSIZE2."
 Keyword "DISPAXIS" (dispersion direction)